Taiwan Miracle: Background

 The economist S. C. Tsiang played an influential role in shifting towards an export-oriented trade strategy.
 In 1954, he called for Taiwan to deal with its chronic shortage of foreign exchange by increasing exports rather than reduce imports.
 In 1958, the policymaker K. Y. Yin pushed for the adoption of Tsiang's ideas.

-In 1959, a 19-point program of Economic and Financial Reform, liberalized market controls, stimulated exports and designed a strategy to attract foreign companies and foreign capitals.
+In 1959, a 19-point program of Economic and Financial Reform, liberalized market controls, stimulated exports and designed a strategy to attract foreign companies and foreign capital.
 An exports processing area was created in Kaohsiung and in 1964, General Instruments pioneered in externalizing electronic assembly in Taiwan.
 Japanese companies moved in, reaping the benefits of low salaries, the lack of environmental laws and controls, a well-educated and capable workforce, and the support of the government.
 But the nucleus of the industrial structure was national, and it was composed by a large number of small and medium-sized enterprises, created within families with the family savings, and savings cooperatives nets called hui (會 (Huì, Hōe); Pha̍k-fa-sṳ: Fi).
 They had the support of the government in the form of subsidies and credits loaned by the banks.

-Most of these societies appeared for the first time in rural zones near metropolitan areas, where families shared work (in the parcels they owned and in the industrial workshops at the same time).
-For instance, in 1989 in Changhua, small enterprises produced almost 50% of the world's umbrellas.
 The State attracted foreign companies in order to obtain more capital and to get access to foreign markets, but the big foreign companies got contracts with this huge net of small sized, familiar and national companies, which were a very important percentage of the industrial output.